top of page

 The verb 'deprecate' has its etymological origins in Latin.
 It is derived from the Latin word 'deprecari,' which is formed by combining 'de' (down) and 'precari' (to pray).
 In Latin, 'deprecari' originally meant to pray against or to ward off by prayer, often used in a supplicating or beseeching manner.
 Over time, the term transitioned into English as 'deprecate,' retaining its core meaning of expressing disapproval or a low opinion of something, often in a mild or polite way.
 The etymology of 'deprecate' effectively conveys the idea of making a humble request or plea, emphasizing the notion of politely expressing one's disapproval or dissent.

-Quiz: Find the meaning of the verb deprecate:
+Find the correct meaning of the verb deprecate:

 Try Again!